Is the Aikikai Hombu Dojo Still Relevant and Should You Go?

-The author at the hombu Dojo with Miyamoto Shihan Tsuruzo (Video by Guillaume Bechard)
+The author at the Hombu Dojo with Miyamoto Shihan Tsuruzo (Video by Guillaume Bechard)

 Pedagogy in Japan

 I was once told that at Hombu Dojo, beginners were not taught properly.
-I have to concede that being at Hombu Dojo presents rather unique challenges.
-It is not that the teachers are ill-qualified or not attentive, but leanring in Japan is based on repetition and emulation, with little oral instruction, and thus, progress is often slow at the beginning.
+I have to concede that beginning at Hombu Dojo presents rather unique challenges.
+It is not that the teachers are ill-qualified or not attentive, but learning in Japan is based on repetition and emulation, with little spoken instruction, and thus, progress is often slow at the beginning.
 Also, people who are accustomed to more explicit teaching methods such as those used in the West may experience difficulties.
 Fortunately, the sempai-kohai system [guidance by a more experienced classmate], and the fact that people train on average more often than elsewhere (the five classes per day and the absence of long breaks during summer and winter help a lot) make that the system works nonetheless, but not for everybody, for it takes a good bit of self-discipline and concentration to really get something out of it.
 It is of course also crucially important to be able to create and manage the interpersonal relationships that can enable the implementation of such sempai-kohai system.

 Nevertheless, Hombu does also offer some more structured, intensive courses for beginners with a numerus clausus, but one has to acknowledge that even with that, those people who are unable to comply with a tacit set of rules get quickly stuck because nobody will take care of them.
-In Japan, people who do not follow the rules are not necessarily corrected, but they are almost always ostracized, which is far worse in a country where the social fabric is essential to the functioning of structures and individuals.
-There is a saying in Japan that says “Deru kugi wa utareru” (出る杭は打たれる), which means : the nail that sticks out gets hammered down.
-I remember in particular a practitioner who had succeeded in a very short time to attract the ire of just about everyone.
-He was disrespectful of his elders, he was correcting people that he considered inferior (especially women), he was filming himself on the tatami at the end of the classes, he was using his mobile phone in the dojo, etc. That person ended up virtually isolated, nobody guided him, and teachers did not touch him despite his certain physical potential.
+In Japan, people who do not follow the rules are not necessarily scolded, but they are almost always ostracized, which is far worse in a country where the social fabric is essential to the functioning of structures and individuals.
+There is a saying in Japan that goes “Deru kugi wa utareru” (出る杭は打たれる), which means : the nail that sticks out gets hammered down.
+I remember in particular one practitioner who had succeeded in a very short time to attract the ire of just about everyone.
+He was disrespectful of his elders, he was correcting people that he considered inferior, especially women, he was filming himself on the tatami at the end of the classes, he was using his mobile phone in the dojo, etc. That person ended up virtually isolated, nobody guided him, and teachers did not touch him despite his definite physical potential.
 As a consequence, he did not progress much.
 I have to admit that I felt a lot of frustration towards this individual in the beginning, but in the end it was a lesson for me, because it is at that time that I understood how the Japanese system self-regulated antisocial or nonconformist behavior, smoothly, through unspoken social rules that everyone else follows.
 This is not to say that things cannot improve if that man improved his behavior, but it would take some time and meanwhile, he would be wasting it.
+He left since.

 Still on the subject of education, I witnessed something rather interesting recently.
 A foreigner living in Japan was a candidate for a Dan grade examination.
 During the test, he got clearly disrespectful and even dangerous towards his uke.
 He got failed and the teachers in charge proceeded to explain to him what he did wrong.
 The following year, he presented himself once more to the same examination and he essentially behaved the same way as before.
 Logically, he got failed once again.
 The teachers, Sugawara Sensei and Kanazawa Sensei looked very frustrated, but their patient explanations are a testimony to the true and profound teaching that takes place at Hombu, not only on a technical level, but also in its attempt to communicate the spirit of Aikido.
 Hombu Dojo practitioners benefit from a system where their work is sanctioned by the teachers who teach them every day.
 The candidates are therefore followed by the teachers who often speak to them them after class, leading to a continuous construction that is eventually sanctioned by a formal examination.
 Thus, it shows that there is real teaching going on at the Hombu Dojo, there is a real education system in place, even though it is perhaps more tenuous than that in the West, and overall perhaps less focused on pure technique.
-This type of close instruction problably does not take place as much when those Japanese Shihan grades people abroad, whom they know far less.
+This type of close instruction probably does not take place as much when those Japanese Shihan test people abroad, whom they know far less.